-SECTION 4 A guide to the basics of coverage decisions and appeals services and prescription drugs, including payment.
+SECTION 4 A guide to the basics of coverage decisions and appeals services, including payment.
 This is the process you use for issues such as whether something is covered or not and the way in which something is covered.

 Section 4.1 Asking for coverage decisions and making appeals: the big picture